Irene Bedard: Career

 In 1994, Bedard appeared in her first role as Mary Crow Dog in the television production of Lakota Woman: Siege at Wounded Knee, which depicted the 1970s standoff between the US government and citizens of several Native nations, including many of the Pine Ridge Reservation, at Wounded Knee, South Dakota.
 For this role, she was nominated for a Golden Globe Award for Best Actress in a Miniseries or Television Film.
+As such, in 1994 she became the first Native American woman to receive an acting award nomination from the Golden Globe Awards.

-She is probably best known as the voice of the eponymous heroine in the 1995 Disney animated film Pocahontas, the direct-to-video 1998 sequel Pocahontas II: Journey to a New World and in the 2018 film Ralph Breaks the Internet.
-She appeared in a different take of the story in Terence Malick's 2005 film The New World, as Pocahontas's mother, Nonoma Winanuske Matatiske.
+Bedard is known as the voice of the eponymous heroine in the 1995 Disney animated film Pocahontas, the direct-to-video 1998 sequel Pocahontas II: Journey to a New World and in the 2018 film Ralph Breaks the Internet.
+She appeared in a different take of the story in Terrence Malick's 2005 film The New World, as Pocahontas's mother, Nonoma Winanuske Matatiske.

 In 1995, Bedard was chosen as one of People magazine's "50 Most Beautiful People".

 In 2001, Irene Bedard hosted the Ninth Annual First Americans in the Arts (FAITA) Awards from the Beverly Hilton Hotel.
 In 2002, at the Tenth Annual FAITA Awards, Bedard won Outstanding Guest Performance by an Actress in a TV Drama Series for The Agency.

 In 2005, she was cast in the television mini-series Into the West as Margaret "Light Shines" Wheeler.
 Bedard has been very active in environmental groups to protect sacred lands.
-In 1997, she co-hosted with Floyd Westerman a benefit for the Dine' People of Big Mountain at The Loft Theatre, in Pasadena.
+In 1997, Bedard and Floyd Westerman co-hosted a benefit for the Dine' People of Big Mountain at The Loft Theatre, in Pasadena.
 In 2015, she appeared in Chloé Zhao's debut feature film, Songs My Brothers Taught Me.
 In 2016, Bedard announced an agreement with the Catawba Nation of South Carolina to join in a production agreement.
 In 2017, she appeared as a recurring character in the TV series The Mist.
-Bedard made an appearance in the music video for Jay-Z's 2017 song "Family Feud".
+Bedard made an appearance in the music video for Jay-Z's 2017 song "Family Feud", in which she plays a future Madam President of the United States.

-In 2020, Bedard played a recurring character in seasons one and two of the drama series FBI: Most Wanted.
+In 2020, Bedard played a recurring character in the drama series FBI: Most Wanted.
 She then was a starring cast member in the Paramount+ miniseries The Stand, as Ray Brentner, a gender-swapped version of Ralph Brentner from the 1994 adaptation.

-In 2022, she was cast as Yagoda in the upcoming Netflix series Avatar: The Last Airbender and as Sylvie Nanmac in Alaska Daily, the mother of a missing indigenous woman.
+In 2022, she was cast as Yagoda in the Netflix series Avatar: The Last Airbender and as Sylvie Nanmac in Alaska Daily, the mother of a missing indigenous woman.
+She also appeared in the film How to Blow Up a Pipeline.

 Personal life

-In 1993, Bedard married musician Deni Wilson.
-Between her films, the pair toured for several years with other musicians in a band called "ID," which came from the initials of their first names, Irene and Deni.
-In 2012, the couple divorced following Bedard's allegations of Wilson abusing Bedard.
+In 1993, Bedard married musician Denny Wilson, together, they have a son.
+Between her films, the pair toured for several years with other musicians in a band called "ID," which came from the initials of their first names, Irene and Denny.
+In 2012, the couple divorced following Bedard's allegations of Wilson abusing her.
+Wilson, however, denied all these accusations.